RacimoLab/dinf/docs/guide/testing_a_model.md

 The plot shows that the test loss is decreasing over time, and the test accuracy is increasing.
 This suggests that the discriminator is capable of learning from the model.
+For larger models, particularly with multiple feature matrices, more epochs may be needed before seeing a trend.
 To obtain more impressive accuracy, additional replicates will be needed.
 Other ways to improve the accuracy are discussed on the [](sec_guide_accuracy) page.